MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/airvent.md

 * Keywords: ```pressurize, pressurized```
 * Inverse Keywords: ```depressurize, depressurized```

-Gets or sets whether the air vent is currently pressurized.
-If the Vent is de-pressurized, de-pressurizing, or pressurizing, this will return false.
+Gets or sets whether the air vent pressurizing mode (pressurizing or de-pressuring).
+This property does not indicate the actual pressurization state, but rather the mode.
+To get the pressurization state, use this property in combination with either the "Complete" or "Run" property.

 ```
 until the "Air Vent" is pressurized